Best in-dash navigation stereos for 2022

 The navigation models we highlight below are not only some of our best-selling stereos.
 They have also earned an average Crutchfield customer rating of 4 (or more) stars*, which means that our customers really like the receivers once they've spent some time with them.

-Pioneer AVIC-W8400NEX — Wireless compatibility for Apple and Android fans alike
+Pioneer AVIC-W8600NEX — Wireless compatibility for Apple and Android fans alike

-What you need to know: Pioneer's newest navigation receiver sports a 7" capacitive touch display, perfect for controlling Android Auto and Apple CarPlay, which can both be employed wirelessly.
+What you need to know: Pioneer's AVIC-W8600NEX sports a 6.94" capacitive touch display, perfect for controlling Android Auto and Apple CarPlay, which can both be employed wirelessly.
 It also works with up to two cameras, including a dash cam.
 And it’s compatible with both SiriusXM satellite radio and the iDatalink Maestro module.

 Phone integration features: As mentioned, it works with both wireless Apple CarPlay and wireless Android Auto using a native Wi-Fi network.
-Pioneer's AppRadio Mode+ gives you access to more apps, including a media player, news, and a calendar to help keep you organized.
-For older phone owners, Wi-Fi Miracast lets you mirror your phone's screen on the receiver's display without a wired connection.
+Pioneer's sweet WebLink app compatibility gives you in-dash access to more apps, including YouTube and Yelp.
+For Android phone owners, Wi-Fi Miracast lets you mirror your phone's screen on the receiver's display without a wired connection.

 Audio features: This Pioneer boasts a 13-band EQ and the ability to use AutoEQ (with an optional microphone) to tune for your car's specific interior.
 It also offers time correction and listening position adjustments, as well as programming pre-set volume levels for different sources.
-It plays hi-res lossless digital files, and Pioneer's MIXTRAX feature lets you blend your digital music files into a seamless mix with DJ effects.
+And for those who enjoy better-than-CD-quality audio, it plays hi-res lossless digital files.

 Navigation features: Guidance across the U.S., Canada, Puerto Rico, and the U.S. Virgin Islands, including 3D terrain views and 3D representations of buildings and landmarks.